ModelBehavior/Weekly/README.md

 ![](https://github.com/ModelBehavior/Weekly/blob/main/weekly_image)

+Added a baysian anova test to see if models are statistically different from one another based on accurcay.

 ### Results
 Using logistic regression as the final model.
 The accuracy on the test set was 0.5018315, and the area under the roc curve was 0.5206213.
+This doesn't seem like much, but the stock market is very hard to predict.